Tyrannosaur (film): Production

-Many of the extras used in the film were local residents, including local busker Chris Wheat who was given a part after singing to the cast and crew on set.
+Many of the extras used in the film were local residents, including local busker Chris Wheat, who was given a part after singing to the cast and crew on set.
 He performs his own original song in the film.
 Workers from the local St Vincent's Charity Shop used in the film were also given small parts.
-Several other small roles were given to members of the crew, including the film's producer Diarmid Scrimshaw, the film's make-up designer Nadia Stacey, and the production coordinator Samantha Milnes who was featured in a photo as Joseph's late wife.
+Several other small roles were given to crew members, including the film's producer, Diarmid Scrimshaw, the film's make-up designer, Nadia Stacey, and the production coordinator, Samantha Milnes, who was featured in a photo as Joseph's late wife.
 The film is dedicated to Considine's late mother, Pauline Considine.
 The end credits gives special thanks to both James Marsh and Gary Oldman.

 Soundtrack

 The film contained the following tracks.
 Original music was composed by Chris Baldwin and Dan Baker.